 The property is 80 acres which when fully planted, contain 60 acres of grapes.
 Over 700 olive trees (multiple cultivars) are planted on site and olive oil is also produced for members.
-The trees were originally planted by the Talcotts, Nina and Jim – both of whom own Napa Valley based olive oil companies.
+The trees were originally planted by the Talcott’s, Nina and Jim – both of whom owned Napa Valley based olive oil companies (but have since sold their respective companies).
 The property spans both sides of the Silverado Trail from the boundary of Meadowood Napa Valley (a gorgeous Relais & Châteaux property) along Meadowood Lane to Old Howell Mountain Road and on the west side of the Silverado Trail.
 However, the majority of the vineyards are located on the eastern side of Silverado Trail.

 Designed by Howard Backen of Backen & Gillam Architects, Backen’s firm has overseen the construction of a number of premium wineries in the Napa Valley including Harlan Estate, BOND and Futo Estate among others – as well as Poetry Inn, Robert Redford’s Sundance Institute in Utah and other prominent international properties.
 The property features a timeless elegance – from the exterior, visually blending in with its surroundings and from the interior featuring a wine country rustic charm and a number of tranquil spaces.

 An interesting historical footnote: what is now Alejandro Bulgheroni Winery (on nearby Meadowood Lane) housed the production of several of the first Napa Valley Reserve wines – as well as some of the early trial wines for PROMONTORY, another Bill Harlan owned winery.